open-mmlab/mmdeploy/docs/en/backends/openvino.md

 ## OpenVINO Support

-This tutorial is based on Linux systems like Ubuntu-18.04.
+This tutorial is based on Linux systems like Ubuntu-18.04.If you want to use OpenVINO in SDK, you need install OpenVINO with [install_guides](https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_linux.html#install-openvino).

 ### Installation
 It is recommended to create a virtual environment for the project.